cloudfoundry-attic/receptor/doc/lrps.md

 By default network access for any container is limited but some LRPs might need specific network access and that can be setup using `egress_rules` field.
 Rules are evaluated in reverse order of their position, i.e., the last one takes precedence.

 > Lattice users: Lattice is intended to be a single-tenant cluster environment.
-In Lattice there are no network access constraints on the containers so there is no need ot specify `egress_rules`.
+In Lattice there are no network access constraints on the containers so there is no need to specify `egress_rules`.

 #### `ports` [optional]